osohq/oso/new-docs/content/python/reference/frameworks/django.md

 Often, authorization rules will be expressed over django models.
-Therefore, `django_oso` will register every model for each installed app upon startup as a class with oso.
+Therefore, `django_oso` will register every model for each installed app upon startup as a class with Oso.
 The `django.http.HttpRequest` is also registered under `HttpRequest`.
 Django models are referenced in a Polar file using the syntax `app_name::ModelName`.
-If an app name contains `.`, for example `django.contrib.auth`, it will be referenced in oso as `django::contrib::auth`.
+If an app name contains `.`, for example `django.contrib.auth`, it will be referenced in Oso as `django::contrib::auth`.

 Additional classes can be registered as needed using